mandy-h/cc-collection-filter/README.md

 5. Click on the **Load unpacked** button.
 6. Select the folder you just created.
 7. Make sure this extension is enabled.

+# Additional Notes
+* Guide tags are cached in the browser for 14 days.
+So it is possible that a recently added tag will not appear in the dropdown menu until that data is refreshed.
+If you want to manually refresh the data, remove the extension and install it again.